pauliusssavickas/DiagnosticTool/README.md

 - **Port Checker API**
   - **Endpoint:** `https://portchecker.io/api/{ip}/{port}`
   - **What it does:** Tests whether specified TCP ports on an IPv4 address are open or closed.
-We send your selected ports and receive a simple JSON response indicating each port’s status.
+After selecter ports are sent to the API, we receive a simple JSON response indicating each port’s status.

 - **SSL Checker API**
   - **Endpoint:** `https://ssl-checker.io/api/v1/check/{domain}`
   - **What it does:** Retrieves SSL/TLS certificate details for a domain, including the issuer, validity period (start and end dates), and days remaining until expiration.
-We parse this to show you certificate health at a glance.

 - **WHOIS API (ip2whois.com)**
   - **Endpoint:** `https://api.ip2whois.com/v2?key={key}&domain={domain}`